THE WAY OF THE CROSS

 According to the Method of Saint Alphonsus Liguori

 To begin the Stations of the Cross, try to be, if possible, in the presence of the Blessed Sacrament of the Altar in the tabernacles of Traditional Catholic chapels and churches throughout the world.
-If you do not have one available, make a quiet place in your home and devote the next 25 minutes to pray the Way of the Cross.
+If you do not have one available, make a quiet place in your home, be sure to hold in your hand a cross blessed by a priest for the purpose of doing the stations and devote the next 25 minutes to pray the Way of the Cross.

 Make an Act of Contrition and form the intention of gaining the indulgences connected to this devotion, whether for yourself or for the souls in Purgatory.
 Then say: